rafarmerjr1/Vulnerable_PHP_Website/Notes/solutions.md

 `evil.php.jpeg`
 Then, if an attacker has also grabbed the webadmin password from the products page, from the admin portal they can rename uploads and change the file to `evil.php`.

 I've included a cmd.php file in the Notes folder if you want to test it.
+Submitted images are stored in the resources/user_images folder.

 ## Admin-only Pages